-The Bachelor of Arts, Major in Art History is offered through the Division of Art History and Critical Studies.
-It provides students with opportunities to explore history, theory, and critical analysis of Art, Craft, Film, Design and Architecture.
+The Bachelor of Arts, Major in Art History is offered through the Division of Art History and Contemporary Culture.
+It provides students with opportunities to explore the history, theory, and critical analyses of art, craft, film, design and architecture.
 Enhanced by its setting within an art school, the Major in Art History program enables students to take studio courses while concentrating on the critical discourse surrounding the social production and reception of art.
-The program emphasizes Western and North- American Indigenous Art, Craft, Design, Film and Architecture of the 19th and 20th Centuries, but also examines Art of earlier time periods and provides some opportunities to look at Art globally.
+The program emphasizes Western and North-American Indigenous art, craft, design, film and architecture of the 19th and 20th Centuries, but also examines art of earlier time periods and provides some opportunities to look at art globally.

-Graduates of NSCAD's Major in Art History are prepared to enter both university and college programs that offer accreditation in graduate-level Art History studies, Education, Art therapy, Art Conservation, Art Criticism, Arts Administration, Art Appraisal, Museum and Gallery Curating, and Archival and other cultural work.
+Graduates of NSCAD's Major in Art History are prepared to enter both university and college programs that offer accreditation in graduate-level Art History studies, Art Education, Art therapy, Art Conservation, Art Criticism, Arts Administration, Art Appraisal, Museum and Gallery Curating, and Archival and other cultural work.

-The Major in Art History requires the completion of 42 credits of Art history credits as specified.
-Students who plan to do graduate work are advised to take some of their undergraduate electives at local Halifax universities (University of King's College, Dalhousie, Saint Mary's or Mount St. Vincent) in relation to the work they intend to pursue.
-For example, courses in psychology are normally required for Art Therapy programs and courses in chemistry are normally required for some Art Conservation programs.
+The Major in Art History requires the completion of 42 credits of Art History credits as specified.
+Students who plan to do graduate work are advised to take some of their undergraduate electives at local Halifax universities (University of King's College, Dalhousie, Saint Mary's or Mount Saint Vincent) in relation to the work they intend to pursue.
+For example, courses in psychology are normally required for Art Therapy programs and courses in chemistry are required for some Art Conservation programs.

 Students planning to do graduate work in Art History are advised to complete a total of 60 credits in Art History and maintain a minimum grade average of "B+".
 Also, students who plan to pursue Graduate work in Art History are encouraged to take Undergraduate language courses in French, Italian or German.